CodrutRomas/Orbital-Propagation-in-LEO-with-J2-perturbances/README.md

 # Orbital Propagation with Perturbation
- A Python implementation of orbital mechanics featuring full-scale orbital propagation from Low Earth Orbit (LEO) to Geostationary (GEO) with comprehensive perturbation modeling and real-time 3D visualization.
+- A Python implementation of orbital mechanics featuring full-scale orbital propagation from Low Earth Orbit (LEO) to Geostationary (GEO) with comprehensive perturbation modeling and real-time 3D visualization.
- (Originally was only LEO and J2 but updated to full scale orbits with more perturbations)
+- (Originally was only LEO and J2 but updated to full scale orbits with more perturbations)
 ## Overview
 This project provides a complete orbital mechanics simulation toolkit featuring:

-- Full-scale orbital propagation (LEO, MEO, GEO, HEO, and beyond)
-- Comprehensive J2 perturbations
-- Advanced atmospheric drag modeling with altitude-dependent density
-- Third-body perturbations (Sun and Moon)
-- Real-time 3D orbital visualization with temporal gradient trails
+- **Real-time 3D orbital visualization** with temporal gradient trails
+- **Analytical and numerical propagation** methods
-- Enhanced ground track mapping with day/night cycle
+- **Enhanced ground track mapping** with day/night cycle visualization
-- Interactive satellite coverage analysis
+- **Multiple perturbation models** for realistic satellite behavior
-- High-precision numerical integration with adaptive algorithms

-## Perturbation Models

 ## Orbital Elements
 - a - Semi-major axis (km)
 - e - Eccentricity